Israeli police, Palestinians clash at Jerusalem's Al-Aqsa, 59 hurt | Law-Order

-Israeli police shot tear gas and stun grenades towards rock-hurling Palestinian youth at Jerusalem's Al-Aqsa Mosque on Friday amid growing anger over the potential eviction of Palestinians from land on homes claimed by Jewish settlers.
+Israeli police fired rubber bullets and stun grenades towards rock-hurling Palestinian youth at Jerusalem's Al-Aqsa Mosque on Friday amid growing anger over the potential eviction of Palestinians from homes on land claimed by Jewish settlers.

 At least 53 Palestinians and six officers were injured in the night-time clashes at Islam's third-holiest site, Palestinian medics and Israeli police said, as thousands of Palestinians faced off with several hundred Israeli police in riot gear.
-Tension has mounted in Jerusalem during the Muslim holy month of Ramadan, with nightly clashes in East Jerusalem's Sheikh Jarrah - a neighbourhood where numerous Palestinian families face eviction in a long-running legal case.
+Tension has mounted in Jerusalem and the occupied West Bank during the Muslim holy month of Ramadan, with nightly clashes in East Jerusalem's Sheikh Jarrah - a neighbourhood where numerous Palestinian families face eviction in a long-running legal case.

-Tens of thousands of Palestinians packed into the hilltop compound surrounding Al-Aqsa mosque earlier on Friday for prayers.
+Calls for calm and restraint poured in on Friday from the United States and the United Nations, with others including Jordan condemning the possible evictions.
+Tens of thousands of Palestinians packed into the hilltop compound surrounding the mosque earlier on Friday for prayers.
 Many stayed on to protest against the evictions in the city at the core of the Israeli-Palestinian conflict.
-"Our people will remain steadfast and patient in their homes, in our blessed land," Al-Aqsa's Sheikh Abu Sunainah said in support of Sheikh Jarrah during his Friday sermon.

 But following the evening meal that breaks the Ramadan fast, clashes broke out at Al-Aqsa with smaller scuffles near Sheikh Jarrah, which sits near the walled Old City's famous Damascus Gate.
-Police used water cannon mounted on armoured vehicles to disperse protesters gathered near the homes of families facing potential eviction.
-Some chanted a refrain common at Jerusalem protests: "With our soul, with our blood, we will redeem you, oh Aqsa."
+Police used water cannon mounted on armoured vehicles to disperse several hundred protesters gathered near the homes of families facing potential eviction.

+"If we don't stand with this group of people here, (evictions) will (come) to my house, her house, his house and to every Palestinian who lives here," said protester Bashar Mahmoud, 23, from the nearby Palestinian neighbourhood of Issawiya.
+'CALM DOWN AND BE QUIET'

-An Aqsa official appealed for calm through the mosque's loudspeakers.
+An Aqsa official appealed for calm on the compound through the mosque's loudspeakers.
 "Police must immediately stop firing stun grenades at worshippers, and the youth must calm down and be quiet!"
-Israel's Supreme Court will hold a hearing on the Sheikh Jarrah evictions on Monday.
+Israel's Supreme Court will hold a hearing on the Sheikh Jarrah evictions on Monday, the same day that Israel marks Jerusalem Day - its annual celebration of its capture of East Jerusalem during the 1967 Middle East war.

+The Palestine Red Crescent ambulance service said 23 of the Palestinians injured at Al-Aqsa were taken to hospital, most of them wounded in the eyes and face by rubber bullets and stun grenades.
+A police spokeswoman said Palestinians had thrown rocks, fireworks and other objects towards officers, with some of the six injured requiring medical treatment.

+"We will respond with a heavy hand to any violent disturbance, rioting or harm to our officers, and will work to find those responsible and bring them to justice," the spokeswoman said.
+Violence has also increased in the occupied West Bank, where two Palestinian gunmen were killed and a third critically injured on Friday after they opened fire at an Israeli base, police said.
+After that incident, Israel's military said it would send additional combat troops to the West Bank.

 'PLAYING WITH FIRE' Sheikh Jarrah's residents are overwhelmingly Palestinian, but the neighbourhood also contains a site revered by religious Jews as the tomb of an ancient high priest, Simon the Just.

 The spokesman for the U.N.
-High Commissioner for Human Rights said the evictions, "if ordered and implemented, would violate Israel's obligations under international law" on East Jerusalem territory it captured from neighbouring Jordan and which it occupied in the 1967 Middle East war.
+High Commissioner for Human Rights said the evictions, "if ordered and implemented, would violate Israel's obligations under international law" on East Jerusalem territory it captured and occupied, along with the West Bank, from neighbouring Jordan in 1967.
 "We call on Israel to immediately halt all forced evictions, including those in Sheikh Jarrah, and to cease any activity that would further contribute to a coercive environment and lead to a risk of forcible transfer," spokesman Rupert Colville said on Friday.

 Washington was "deeply concerned about the heightened tensions in Jerusalem," said U.S. State Department spokeswoman Jalina Porter.
 "As we head into a sensitive period in the days ahead, it will be critical for all sides to ensure calm and act responsibly to deescalate tensions and avoid violent confrontation," Porter said.

-The European Union, Kuwait and Jordan have expressed alarm at the potential evictions.
-By dusk on Friday, scores of Israeli police in riot gear and about 100 protesters had gathered outside the eviction site.
+The European Union, Jordan and the six-member Gulf Cooperation Council have expressed alarm at the potential evictions.
 Jordanian Foreign Minister Ayman Safadi said Jordan had given the Palestinian Authority documents that he said showed the Sheikh Jarrah Palestinians were the "legitimate owners" of their homes.

 ALSO READ